IvanDuhov/Divi-Angel/README.md

 -   Annual dividend income & how much of the dividend income is already received

 -   Which months the dividend payments are expected to be proceeded and what is their value

 -   Portfolio diversification

 -   Modern portfolio theory analysis: variance, covariance, beta, standard deviation

--   Payment dates for each position (if it is a dividend company)
+-   Payment dates for each position

 -   Correlation between the different assets in the portfolio